 (…because they’re human too.)

-The first thing to remember when hiring a Graphic Designer, whether it be a friend or a new acquaintance, is that simply having an idea in your mind and trying to describe it is not always the most effective communication technique.
+The first thing to remember when hiring a Graphic Designer is that simply having an idea in your mind, and trying to describe it, is not always the most effective communication technique.

 “He has to have eyes, and be wearing brown.”